-Rural families in developing countries do their best to manage a risk of losing their livelihoods to drought and other weather-related disasters.
-Instead of investing in improved inputs and other opportunities to increase their income, they often minimize risk as much as possible by avoiding more expensive productive inputs.
-They also keep savings in the form of livestock, granaries or cash under the mattress, each of which carries significant risk of loss.
+Rural families in developing countries do their best to manage a risk of losing their livelihoods to drought and other weatherrelated disasters.
+Instead of investing in improved inputs and other opportunities to increase their income, they minimize their risk as much as possible.
+They avoid more expensive productive inputs and also keep savings in the form of livestock, granaries or cash under the mattress, each of which carries significant risk of loss.

-The outcomes of these strategies depend on whether a farmer has a good or bad year.
+The outcome of these strategies vary depending on whether a farmer has a good or bad year.
 In a good year, a farmer harvests her crop and might sell any excess.
 She'll pay off an agricultural loan if she has one.
 In a bad season, her harvest may fall far short of what her family needs.
 They will have to manage with less food and cash until next season's harvest if she hasn't sold the tools and assets needed to keep farming.